An email list is the backbone of a succesful online business. That's why creating and building an email list should be a #1 priority for your website.

 - If you don't have a way of staying in touch with them, most visitors will never return

-- On average, a person has to see your message 7 times before making a purchase – email allows you to do that
+- People have to be exposed to your message about 7 times before making a purchase – email allows you to do that

-- Online businesses only succeed when they build a following of loyal readers – email allows you to build that relationship
+- All you need to succeed online is a following of a 1000 fans – email allows you to build that following

 In this article, I show you everything you need to know to create an email list, including:

 - How to choose a lead generation service